-Centered Crop Tights feature a compression fit, plenty of stretch and a bluesign® approved fabric that wicks moisture, dries quickly and feels like cotton.
+Centered Crop Tights feature a compression fit, plenty of stretch and a fabric that wicks moisture, dries quickly and feels like cotton.
+Fair Trade Certified™ sewing.

 - Stretchy, high-performance knit fabric that provides 50+ UPF sun protection.
 These cropped tights have a compression fit, wick moisture, dry quickly and feel soft against the skin.
-Solid colorway is a nylon/spandex jersey blend; print is an 89% recycled polyester/11% spandex jersey blend.
-Fabric is bluesign® approved
+Solid fabric is a 85%nylon/15%spandex jersey blend; print is an 89% recycled polyester/11% spandex jersey blend.
+Fair Trade Certified™ sewing

-- Wide two-panel waistband is flattering with contrast colors and mesh detail for breathability and wicking; hidden half-inch elastic keeps pants in place as you move
+- Wide 2-panel waistband is flattering with contrast colors and mesh detail for breathability and wicking; hidden half-inch elastic keeps pants in place as you move

 - Low-profile flatlock seams prevent chafing

 - Fitted leg and gusseted crotch provide mobility and comfort

 - Solids: 8.6-oz 85% nylon/15% spandex jersey.
 Prints: 8.9-oz 89% recycled polyester/11% spandex jersey.
 Both with 50+ UPF sun protection.
 Fair Trade Certified™ sewing.
 Fabric is certified as bluesign® approved

 - 161 g (5.7 oz)

 - Made in Sri Lanka.

 Patagonia has worked with bluesign technologies since 2000 to evaluate and reduce resource consumption in our materials supply chain, and to assist us with managing the chemicals, dyes and finishes used in the process. bluesign technologies, based in Switzerland, works at each step in the textile supply chain to approve chemicals, processes, materials, and products that are safe for the environment, safe for workers, and safe for the end customers.